Doctor of Ministry

 – $6,000 continuing education allowance from church or ministry (4 years @ $1,500)

-*Based on 2017 Tution.
+*Based on 2020 Tuition.
 Fees are subject to change each year.

-**Please note: students must maintain a regular course load, as well as a “B” average, to continuing receiving their scholarship.
+**Please note: students must maintain a regular course load, as well as a “B” average, to continue receiving their scholarship.

 When considering the cost of completing a Doctor of Ministry degree, students should consider the following categories of expenses:

-- Travel to Acadia (number of trips and cost varies between students; up to 8 trips including defense of thesis and graduation)
+- Travel to Acadia (number of trips and cost varies between students; up to 8 trips including defence of thesis and graduation)

 - Accommodations (some students share accommodations or are billeted to decrease costs)

-- Special outings or entertainment (some students enrich their experiences by traveling to special spots in Atlantic Canada, or enjoying local entertainment, or participating in special activities during visits)
+- Special outings or entertainment (some students enrich their experiences by travelling to special spots in Atlantic Canada, or enjoying local entertainment, or participating in special activities during visits)

 - Printing (students are responsible for the cost of printing their thesis)